The average amount of time someone reads your email is 11 seconds. They are skimming fast and barely reading what you write.

 This is a big reason why we urge you to shorten your cold emails and make them simpler.

-Looking at the average reading speed, and the average reading time (11 seconds) it's no surprise best practices will tell you 25-50 words.
+Looking at the average reading speed and reading time (11 seconds), it's no surprise that best practices will tell you 25-50 words.

 Here are some writing exercises to help make hitting your numbers a breeze: